Ailo’s Journey, written and directed by Guillaume Maidatchevsky, follows the first migration of a newborn reindeer in Lapland.

 When the time came for the production to work with a Finnish partner, Borsalino teamed up with MRP MatilaRöhr Productions.
 The Finnish production company has probably filmed in the Arctic probably more than any other production company in the world, spanning the globe from Vladivostok to Arctic Canada.
 According to MRP CEO and producer Marko Röhr, Utsjoki and Posio were chosen as filming locations for wilderness locations.

 Furthermore, working with semi-wild animals like reindeer required experienced professionals with enthusiasm for the production.
 In Posio, the production worked closely with the Ylitalo reindeer farm.
-In Utsjoki, Petteri Valle’s reindeer farm proved to be indispensable.
+In Utsjoki, Petteri Valle’s Holiday Village Valle proved to be indispensable.

 Preparation for the Journey